asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

-Dijkstra algorithm, since no node is biased towards the end goal, in other words, there is no one or more special nodes in the graph we can take to make our cost extra cheaper, we only consider the cost of the weights, there is additional property which could further reduce our costs.
+Dijkstra algorithm, since no node is biased towards the end goal, in other words, there is no one or more special nodes in the graph we can take to make our cost extra cheaper, we only consider the cost of the weights, there is no additional feature / property, which could further reduce our costs.

 ```java
     ......................................